os-toolkit/ol-openspace/README.md

 });
 ```

 For good measure, we've set up the Great Britain bounds (`gbBounds`) and applied it to the new map instance to avoid the user dragging the map into un-tiled territory.
-We don't want them to get lost now, do we!?
+We don't want them to get lost now, do we?!

 Now we initialise our OpenSpace plugin by passing a custom configuration object: